rravi99/senior_year_cs/README.md

 Intermediate Data Programming was offered for college credit through the University of Washinton (CSE 163).
 This class focused on Python and data processing (pandas, numpy, scikitlearn).

 ## idp final project:
 A partnered research project analyzing pregnancy in the USA.
-Utilized plotly, pandas, geopandas, and matplotlib on many datasets to create a wide range of data visualiations and answer research questions about pregnancy in the U.S.
+Uploaded to this Github is part of the plot visualization code.
+We utilized plotly, pandas, geopandas, and matplotlib on many datasets to create a wide range of data visualiations and answer research questions about pregnancy in the U.S. We also conducted a lot of data cleaning and reshaping in order to sort through, combine, and optimally reshape datasets.
 Linked here is our final research report: https://drive.google.com/file/d/1Cb255gr0jZVW8Mefkc2dDHL7GEtq53bi/view?usp=sharing

 ## search engine: